smithz852/recipe-finder/README.md

 # Usage

 To use the Recipe Finder, users should access the deployed link through their web browser.
-Next, users can input their ingredients into the form and then select for Food or Drinks recipes.
+Next, users must input a single (1) ingredient item into the form and then select for Food or Drinks recipes.

 ![Home page of Recipe Finder website](assets/RecipeFinder-HomePage.png)